Update: ‘Jeep Compass mild-hybrid spotted in the U.S.’ section updated.

 Jeep announced intensified electrification efforts with new U.S.-focused EVs like Wrangler EV and Grand Wagoneer EV on July 8, 2021.
 So, it’s strange to see the company not introducing the Compass 4xe stateside even with the mid-cycle refresh.

 The most recent 4xe launch in the U.S. was the Wrangler, in line with the ambition to make Jeep the greenest SUV brand in the world.
-The model, according to Jeep, became the best-selling plug-in hybrid car in the U.S. within three months of the launch and is sold out for 2021.
+The model, according to Jeep, became the best-selling plug-in hybrid car in the U.S. within three months of the launch and was sold out for 2021 in no time.

 Jeep Compass mild-hybrid spotted in the U.S.

-The U.S.-spec Jeep Compass could gain basic electrification in the near future in the United States.
-Motor1 recently spotted what looks like a partially electric Compass in the U.S. However, that unit didn’t have the push-open/push-close cover of the Compass 4xe, which means that it wasn’t an externally rechargeable vehicle.
+The U.S.-spec Jeep Compass could gain basic electrification in the United States.
+In July 2021, Motor1 spotted what looked like a partially electric Compass on U.S. soil.
+However, the unit didn’t have the push-open/push-close cover of the Compass 4xe, which means that it wasn’t an externally rechargeable vehicle.

 Featured Image Source: Stellantis